Industry in 3D, hosted by GE, showed off how additive manufacturing is on the cusp of redefining how some companies do business at every level.

 "This is not about substitution.
 This is about redesigning processes and rethinking production lines," he said.
 "This is the digitalization of manufacturing.
 Right now, additive is used mainly for high value, low volume products like aircrafts and engines."

-SEE: 3D printing: A primer for business and technology professionals (Tech Pro Research)
+SEE: 3D printing: A comprehensive guide for business leaders (Tech Pro Research)

 Over $13 billion was spent on 3D printing over the last four years, but GE estimates that $280 billion will be spent on it in the next 10 years.
 But Oliver said a number of industry leaders are only dipping their toes into the 3D printing pool, wary of trying to integrate something that may be disruptive to how manufacturing has been done for hundreds of years.
 Every industry, he said, should be looking into ways they can augment their manufacturing model to prepare it for the near future.